Coffee Trading License in Dubai

 Setup Costs, Steps, and Compliance Requirements

 Setting up a coffee trading company at Dubai South Business Hub Free Zone involves a structured application process.
-Licence and registration fees depend on the specific package selected, the type of workspace arrangement chosen (such as a flexi-desk or dedicated office), and the number of visa allocations required.
+License and registration fees depend on the specific package selected, the type of workspace arrangement chosen (such as a flexi-desk or dedicated office), and the number of visa allocations required.
 Prospective applicants are advised to request a current fee schedule directly from the free zone authority, as pricing is subject to periodic revision.

 The general process follows these steps.
 First, the applicant reserves a trade name that complies with UAE naming conventions.
 Second, a formal application is submitted to the free zone authority along with the required documentation.
 Third, fees are paid and the memorandum of association or equivalent constitutional document is prepared.
-Finally, the licence is issued, typically within a few working days to two weeks from the point at which a complete application and full payment have been received.
+Finally, the license is issued, typically within a few working days to two weeks from the point at which a complete application and full payment have been received.

 Under UAE free zone regulations, 100% foreign ownership is permitted, meaning there is no requirement for a UAE national partner or local sponsor.
 On the tax side, qualifying free zone businesses may benefit from a 0% corporate tax rate on qualifying income under the UAE Corporate Tax Law introduced in 2023.
 Independent tax advice should be sought to confirm eligibility and ensure ongoing compliance with the qualifying conditions set out by the Federal Tax Authority.